Kvieta1990/ornl-pd/doc/bragg_diffraction/data_reduction/snap/utils/autoMask.md

 ### `maskType`

 This is envisaged for future expansion of the mask provision.
-Currently, the default option "PE" for Parid-Edinburgh cells is the only supported mask type.
+Currently, the default option "PE" for Paris-Edinburgh cells is the only supported mask type.

 ### `plotOn`

-Defaulting to `True`, this will pop up a 2d ploy visually showing the mask that has been created.
+Defaulting to `True`, this will pop up a 2d plot visually showing the mask that has been created.
 Changing the value of this parameter to `False` will prevent this image being shown.